 Rule 7(a)(2) of the NMI Rules of Attorney Discipline and Procedure states that Disciplinary Committee Members "must [b]e elected by a majority vote of active members of the Bar Association."
-Neal argues that because the Disciplinary Committee Members were not elected by a majority, meaning more than half, of the active members of the CNMI Bar Association, the Disciplinary Committee has no authority to act.
-Prosecuting Counsel Mafnas argues that majority vote means more than half of the members who cast a vote in the Disciplinary Committee elections.
+Myers argues that because the Disciplinary Committee Members were not elected by a majority, meaning more than half, of the active members of the CNMI Bar Association, the Disciplinary Committee has no authority to act.
+Prosecuting Counsel argues that in general the rules of attorney discipline are not jurisdictional, with exceptions for certain issues such as due process rights.

 Rule 7(a)(2) states the committee members "must [b]e elected by a majority vote of active members of the Bar Association."
 NMI R. ATT'Y DIS. & P. (emphasis added).
 The plain language of Rule 7(a)(2) explicitly uses the term 'must.'
 In Aquino v.
 Tinian Cockfighting Bd., the NMI Supreme Court held that "the word 'shall' is unambiguous . . . it means 'must.'
 The use of the word 'shall' in the statute is mandatory and has the effect of creating a duty, absent any legislative intent to the contrary."
 Id.
 3 N. Mar.
-I. 284, 292 (1992).
-Here, the NMI Rules of Attorney Discipline and Procedure uses the words 'must' requiring that the majority vote of active members is mandatory and cannot be altered absent specific legislative intent.
+I. 284, 292